 This may contain affiliate links.

 Hello Melrose Family Readers!
-Christy here again from Confessions of a Serial Do-it-Yourselfer sharing easy and fun snowman ornaments made from mason jar lids!
+With the holidays fast approaching, I wanted to share this easy and fun snowman ornaments made from mason jar lids!
 I bought two cases of mason jars to hold tea lights for our Halloween Display on Halloween night, and I just couldn’t bring myself to throw away the lids.
 I saved them in a bag and have been trying to think of a use for them ever since!

 Mason Jar Lid Snowman Ornaments